jnastvnn/secure_voting_system/README.md

 ├── .env                    # Environment variables (create this file) └── package.json            # Project dependencies
 ```

+## Architecture

+The application uses an object-oriented approach with inheritance:

+- `BasePoll`: An abstract base class that contains common functionality for all types of polls
+- `Vote`: Extends BasePoll to implement standard voting functionality
+- `SecureVote`: Extends BasePoll to add secure voting features

 ## Security Features

 - **Authentication**: JWT tokens in HTTP-only cookies